The Ragdoll cat has a gentle disposition and the ability to relax its body like a child's Ragdoll, hence the name Ragdoll. This

 agressive toward the Ragdoll.

 The traditional Ragdoll is a pointed cat with blue eyes.
-They are born white, getting their point colors gradually in the first few
+They are born white, getting their point colors gradually in the

 Seal point: Dark brown to black points, light to medium brown body color.

 Bluepoint: Medium to dark blue-gray points, light to medium blue-gray body color.